saiyam911/learning-library/workshops/cloud-native-devops-workshop/PartnerPaaSSummerCamp-Lisbon.md

 This workshop will use Client Image vm with required tools for this workshop, link for download is on ??

-provisioned on Oracle Compute with required tools for this workshop, only VNC viewer is nedeed, link for download is on [client tools page](ClientTools.md).
+--provisioned on Oracle Compute with required tools for this workshop, only VNC viewer is nedeed, link for download is on [client tools page](ClientTools.md).
 You can use your client environment if you have [required tools](ClientTools.md).
 Client Image environment setup is [here](EnvSetup.md).

 #### Oracle Public Cloud PaaS  account